Amebis/eduVPN/doc/Installation.md

-# Installation and updating of eduVPN and Let's Connect!
-Clients for Windows
+# Installation and updating of eduVPN Clients for Windows

-eduVPN and Let's Connect! clients are the same client targeted for a different audience.
+eduVPN, Let's Connect! and govVPN clients are the same client targeted for a different audience.
 While their UI is different, the setup is identical.
 Therefore, the remainder of this document will reference "eduVPN" only for readability.

 ## Setup